 - Reasonable Accommodation: To remove barriers in service delivery or employment to allow a person with a disability to have equal opportunity to participate in that program or job.
-Examples include making facilities physically accessible, providing written materials in alternate formats, simplifying instructions, providing adjusting work schedules, meeting in accessible facilities or acquiring adaptive equipment or technology. - Resource Specialist (RS): A W-2 agency employee or contracted employee who makes an assessment of needs, performs initial referrals to service providers, and evaluates the need for W-2 services. - Returning Dropout: A student who has dropped out of school and returned in the same or immediately succeeding semester.
+Examples include making facilities physically accessible, providing written materials in alternate formats, simplifying instructions, providing adjusting work schedules, meeting in accessible facilities or acquiring adaptive equipment or technology. - Residence: Residence refers to Wisconsin residency and not the mailing address.
+Verification of Wisconsin residence is required as part of W-2 nonfinancial eligibility requirements.
+"Residence" is different from "address."

+- Resource Specialist (RS): A W-2 agency employee or contracted employee who makes an assessment of needs, performs initial referrals to service providers, and evaluates the need for W-2 services. - Returning Dropout: A student who has dropped out of school and returned in the same or immediately succeeding semester.